pyladies/pyladies-kit/docs/misc/trademark.rst

 As such, stating accurately that local meetup group is put together by PyLadies organizers, that resource materials were put together by PyLadies member or organizer, or that software was written by PyLadies, is always allowed.
 In those cases, you may use the word "PyLadies" or the unaltered logos to indicate this, without our prior approval.
 This is true both for non-commercial and commercial uses.

 This clause overrides other clauses of this policy.
-However, if you have any doubts about your intended use of the trademarks, please contact the `PyLadies leadership <ask>`_.
+However, if you have any doubts about your intended use of the trademarks, please contact the `PyLadies leadership`_.

 Uses that Always Require Approval
 ---------------------------------